protobufjs/protobuf.js/README.md

 In [CSP](https://w3c.github.io/webappsec-csp/)-restricted environments that disallow unsafe-eval, use generated static code instead of runtime code generation.

+## Compatibility

+Supported runtimes are browsers, Node.js v12+, Deno (`deno add npm:protobufjs`) and Bun (`bun add protobufjs`).
+When using the CLI with Bun, Node.js must also be installed.

 ## Conformance

 protobuf.js targets full binary wire-format conformance for **Proto2**, **Proto3** and **Editions**.
 CI runs the official Protocol Buffers conformance suite, with logs uploaded as artifacts.